cloud-gov/cg-site/_kbarticles/2021-10-05-restricting-access-to-apps.md

 Internal routes are a good option to choose if you have components of your application that do not need to be exposed to outside traffic (e.g., an API application that is used by a front-end interface).
 Setting up your backend components on internal routes allows you to have granular control over the specific apps that can interact with these backend components, the type of traffic to allow (TCP or UDP), and the port to accept connections on.
 This is done through the use of [network policies](https://cli.cloudfoundry.org/en-US/v6/add-network-policy.html).

-The cloud.gov team has some good documentation and resources available for those interested in learning about and using internal routes.
+The Cloud.gov team has some good documentation and resources available for those interested in learning about and using internal routes.

-* The cloud.gov team [presented a tech talk on internal](https://www.youtube.com/watch?v=2m4FP522DU8)
+* The Cloud.gov team [presented a tech talk on internal](https://www.youtube.com/watch?v=2m4FP522DU8)
 * There are some [examples apps that went along with this talk here](https://github.com/cloud-gov/tech-talk-internal-routes)
 * [More resources](https://github.com/cloud-gov/tech-talk-internal-routes#additional-resources) that might be useful are here